 5. First or Nothing

-Being the first to do something automatically helps your brand stand out.
+Being the first to do something automatically helps your brand experience stand out.
 That said, being the leader also comes with its own set of challenges.
 We have to embrace uncertainty and overcome fear, but if you can do that, you can benefit immensely.

 To help illustrate this idea, Machado shared the story of the artist Marcel Duchamp’s Fountain sculpture.
 The sculpture is a normal urinal, just placed on its back, but the artwork caused quite a controversy at the time of its debut and today is renowned as one of Duchamp’s most famous works and an icon of twentieth-century art.